Internal reviews calls for limits on eligibility to comply with SOFA

 - Unaccompanied Family members (including widows and widowers), as specified in AE Regulation 600-700, Chapter 11.

-- Retired U.S. military personnel who are residing in Germany or visiting in Germany for at least 30 days; veterans who are 100-percent disabled and are residing in Germany or visiting in Germany for at least 30 days; and their accompanying eligible dependent Family members.
+- Retired U.S. military personnel who are residing in Germany, veterans who are 100-percent disabled and are residing in Germany and their accompanying eligible dependent Family members.

 - NATO military and civilian personnel assigned to IMH and activities and their Family members, as specified in AE Regulation 600-700, Chapter 17.